Peak bodies of interest to disability practitioners

 - edequity listserv provides a forum for student equity practitioners, policy makers and researchers to exchange information and ideas

-- The Australian Inclusive Technology User Group (AITUG) Discussion List is for students with disabilities, disability practitioners as well as others within the disability education and employment sectors to discuss the pros and cons of various pieces of adapted technology.
+- The Australian Inclusive Technology User Group (AITUG) Discussion List is for students with disability, disability practitioners as well as others within the disability education and employment sectors to discuss the pros and cons of various pieces of adapted technology.

 - AusLD listserv discusses issues regarding Learning Disability, and related neurological disorders in schools, TAFE, Universities and Employment